 Teaching is an incredibly rewarding career, but it’s also a stressful one!
 I work hard each and every day to make sure that I maintain a balance; I can’t only work with my students to achieve their goals, and not also work towards my own!

 Nowadays I still write fiction for fun from time to time, and I still consume books as if they’re some kind of necessary nutrient I need to survive.
-I’m also still a runner; 11 half marathons, 1 full marathon, and another full on the horizon!
+I’m also still a runner; 13(ish) half marathons, 3 full marathons, and another full on the horizon!
 Reading, writing, and running have helped me push through so many challenges over the years, and I can’t wait to see where they take me moving forward.
 In June 2017 I developed a stress fracture in my left tibia, so I’ve been documenting my post-injury training here:)